summerfieldlab/saccades/README.md

 convolutions) to categorize individual glimpses.
 This saves a pretrained ventral stream module can then be loaded into a recurrent dual-stream model.

-All code written by Jessica Thompson unless otherwise indicated.
+All modeling code written by Jessica Thompson unless otherwise indicated.
 An earlier version of this project was started by Hannah Sheahan.
 This code does not build directly on hers, but I certainly took inspiration on how to structure the code.